StoDevX/AAO-React-Native/README.md

 For full information, see [CONTRIBUTING.md](CONTRIBUTING.md).

-<sub>Google Play and the Google Play logo are trademarks of Google LLC.</sub>
+<sub>Google Play and the Google Play logo are trademarks of Google LLC.<br />

-<sub>Apple, the Apple logo, iPhone, and iPad are trademarks of Apple Inc., registered in the U.S. and other countries.
+Apple, the Apple logo, iPhone, and iPad are trademarks of Apple Inc., registered in the U.S. and other countries.
 App Store is a service mark of Apple Inc., registered in the U.S. and other countries.</sub>